 Denninger and Link Family History

 The Denninger and Link family are related because Glady Link married Calvin Denninger.
-Some of the businesses they had were farming, logging and a T- Shirt Company.
+Some of the businesses they had were farming, logging and a t- shirt company.
 Joseph Denninger and his family arrived in Minong in the 1870’s and Chris Link arrived in the 1880’s.
 Both of the families came from Germany.
 They came here to log and farm.
 The Denningers purchased 80 acres of land and the Links purchased 100 acres when they first arrived.
 Joseph Denninger had three boys and two girls when he arrived in Minong.
 The Links had two boys and two girls.
 Calvin was the first to farm from the Denninger family.

-The Denningers owned a lot of land for the four farms for cattle, hay, and horses.
+The Denningers owned a lot of land for their four farms for cattle, hay, and horses.
 When Calvin first started farming he tried to grow beans and corn, but it did not work because of the poor soil.
 Both of the families raised cows so they had milk to drink.
 They would butcher the cows for meat once they were too old.

 On July 1914, Great Grandpa Russell Johnson was born, and on November 1915, Great Grandma Martha Johnson was born.
 Great Grandpa Bradley Garrity was born on December 1915, and in May 1918, Great Grandma Lorraine Garrity was born.

 Great Great Grandpa Lars Evanger came from Norway, he was the father of Great Grandma Martha Johnson, she was Grandpa Leroy’s mother.
 Great Great Grandpa Albin Russell Johnson came from Sweden, he was Grandpa Leroy’s father.
 Great Great Grandpa Johnson Charles Bradley came from Ireland.
 Great Grandpa of Antoine Russell Bradley is the father of Grandma Bessie.
 Great Great Grandma, named after a Cherokee Indian (name is unknown), she came from North Carolina, she was a Cherokee Indian, and is grandmother of Grandma Bessie.
-Great Great Grandpa Jerome Meyers came from Germany, he married Delia (LaFermier) Meyers, who was an Ojibwe` Chippewa Indian
+Great Great Grandpa Jerome Meyers came from Germany, he married Delia (LaFermier) Meyers, who was an Ojibwé Chippewa Indian

 On October 1, 1934, Grandpa Leroy Johnson was born.
 Grandpa Leroy was born and raised in Superior, Wisconsin, his whole life.
 Great Grandpa Russell bought the Whitefish (Bardon) Lake property in 1950, when Grandpa Leroy was only 16 years old.
 The property has been owned by the Johnson family for 64 years and still is.
 On November 4, 1942, Grandma Bessie Garrity was born in Odanah, Wisconsin.